 - Feel free to switch up the berries in this.
 For a strawberry bread or blackberry bread, just swap out the berries.

 - To store: The leftover blueberry cake should be stored in the refrigerator, in a sealable container, or covered.
 It will keep well for up to 5 days.

 - To freeze: Freeze leftover slices in ziplock bags, and store in the freezer for up to 6 months.

-- Preheat the oven to 180C/350F.
-Line a square pan or loaf pan with parchment paper and set aside.
+- Preheat the oven to 160C/320F.
+Grease an 8-inch cake pan generously and set aside.

 - In a large mixing bowl, add your dry ingredients and mix well.
 In a separate bowl, whisk your eggs, coconut oil, granulated sweetener, and vanilla extract, until combined.
 Fold through your dry ingredients until combined.
 Using a rubber spatula, fold through your blueberries.